This article was updated in August, 2023.

 15. You can travel while you're here

-If you were lucky, your high school might have arranged a week-long trip to Europe for grade 12s.
+If you were lucky, your high school might have arranged a week-long trip to Europe for the upper grades.
 At Dal, you can go away for an entire semester even a full academic year!
 Check with the exchange advisor at the International Centre about all the exchange and study abroad options around the world.
-And, depending on what you're studying, there may be some program-specific opportunities in your department or faculty.
+Depending on what you're studying, there may be some program-specific opportunities in your department or faculty.

 16. Academic support doesn’t always come from your teacher

 If you had any problems in high school, you could always ask your teacher for help.
 In university, that help often comes from university services.
-For studying tips and tricks, you can meet with a study skills coach or take in a workshop through Studying for Success in Halifax, or the Student Success Program in Truro.
+For studying tips and tricks, you can meet with a study skills coach or take in a workshop in Halifax or in Truro.
 Learn to properly use the library.
-To improve your writing skills, make an appointment at the Writing Centre.
-If you have questions about what you can do with your degree or finding a part-time job, stop by the Bissett Student Success Centre in Halifax or the Student Success Centre in Truro.
+To improve your writing skills, make an appointment at the Writing Centre in Halifax or in Truro.

 17. You'll be paying a lot for your education